-Energy-efficient agricultural practices: Practices that deliver more services for the same energy input or the same services for less energy input.
+Energy-efficient Agricultural practices: Practices that deliver more services for the same energy input or the same services for less energy input (modified from International Energy Agency definition of energy efficiency).

-Enrolled lands: Lands managed by the Standard user and enrolled under the Leading Harvest Standard and subject to third-party audit to the Leading Harvest Standard.
+Enrolled lands: Lands managed by the standard user and enrolled under the Leading Harvest Standard and subject to third-party audit to the Leading Harvest Standard.

-Equal Opportunity Employment: To provide employment where an employer agrees not to discriminate against any employee or job applicant because of race, color, religion, national origin, sex, physical or mental disability, or age.
+Equal opportunity employment: To provide employment where an employer agrees not to discriminate against any employee or job applicant because of race, colour, religion, national origin, sex, physical or mental disability, or age.

-Farmland: Land that includes cropland, rangeland, grassland, pasture land, incidental forest land and wetlands that are part of an agricultural operation.
+Farmland: Land that includes native vegetation and modified pastures that are grazed, cropping land, horticulture and sheep-wheat that are part of an agricultural operation () (ABARES Agricultural Snapshot 2021).

-Farmland tenant: A lessee of farmland where the lease is managed by a Standard user.
+Farmland lessee: A lessee of farmland where the lease is managed by a standard user.

-Farm labor contractor: A person or business who charges a fee to recruit, transport, supply or hire seasonal farmworkers to work for or under the direction, supervision or control of Standard user or a contract management company under the oversight of a Standard user.
+Farm labour contractor: A person or business who charges a fee to recruit, transport, supply or hire seasonal farmworkers (including migrant/backpacker labourers) to work for or under the direction, supervision or control of standard user or a contract management company under the oversight of a standard user (DAWE).